KILME

 Polybius thus locates Trieres, Calamus, and the Nahr al-Kelb between Batrun and

-Byblos and
+Beirut Byblos

 As a

-consequence, both Trieres and Calamus have to situated between Byblos and the mouth of
+consequence, both Trieres and Calamus have to situated between Byblos

 Although